UTUBMIR/UTelegramBot/README.md

 # UTelegramBot
-c++ library to control telegram bots over telegram bot API.
+simple and fast c++ library to control telegram bots over telegram bot API.

 # Don`t know how to use it?
 Read -> [wiki](https://github.com/UTUBMIR/UTelegramBot/wiki/Get-started)